Sheffield Shield

-The Sheffield Shield (currently known for sponsorship reasons as the Marsh Sheffield Shield) is the domestic first-class cricket competition of Australia.
-The tournament is contested between teams from the six states of Australia.
-Sheffield Shield is named after Lord Sheffield.
+The Sheffield Shield is the domestic first-class cricket competition of Australia.
+The tournament is contested between teams representing the six states of Australia.
+The Sheffield Shield is named after Lord Sheffield.

 Prior to the Shield being established, a number of intercolonial matches were played.
 The Shield, donated by Lord Sheffield, was first contested during the 1892–93 season, between New South Wales, South Australia and Victoria.
 Queensland was admitted for the 1926–27 season, Western Australia for the 1947–48 season, and Tasmania for the 1977–78 season.

 The competition is contested in a double-round-robin format, with each team playing every other team twice, i.e. home and away.
 Points are awarded based on wins, draws, ties and bonus points for runs and wickets in a team's first 100 batting and bowling overs, with the top two teams playing a final at the end of the season.
 Regular matches last for four days; the final lasts for five days.

-History of Australia cricket
+The Sheffield Shield is supported by a Second XI reserves competition.

+Origin of the shield

 In 1891–92 the Earl of Sheffield was in Australia as the promoter of the English team led by W. G. Grace.
 The tour included three Tests played in Melbourne, Sydney and Adelaide.

 At the conclusion of the tour, Lord Sheffield donated £150 to the New South Wales Cricket Association to fund a trophy for an annual tournament of intercolonial cricket in Australia.
 The three colonies of New South Wales, Victoria and South Australia were already playing each other in ad hoc matches.
 The new tournament commenced in the summer of 1892–93, mandating home and away fixtures between each colony each season.
 The three teams competed for the Sheffield Shield, named after its benefactor.
-A Polish immigrant, Phillip Blashki, won the competition to design the trophy, a 36 × 23 in silver shield.
+A Polish immigrant, Phillip Blashki of Melbourne, won the competition to design the trophy, a 36 × 23 in silver shield.

 The competition therefore commenced some 15 years after Australia's first Test match.

 Sponsorship and name changes

 In 1999, the Australian Cricket Board (now Cricket Australia) announced a sponsorship deal which included renaming the Sheffield Shield to the Pura Milk Cup, then to the Pura Cup the following season.
-Pura is a brand name of National Foods, a wholly owned subsidiary of the Philippines-based San Miguel Corporation.
+Pura is a brand name of National Foods, a wholly owned subsidiary of Bega Cheese.
 The sponsorship increased total annual prize money to A$220,000, with the winners receiving A$75,000 and the runners up A$45,000.

 On 16 July 2008 it was announced that Weet-Bix would take over sponsorship of the competition from the start of the 2008–09 season, and that the name would revert to the "Sheffield Shield" or the "Sheffield Shield presented by Weet-Bix".
-Weet-bix is a cereal biscuit manufactured by Sanitarium Health Food Company.
+Weet-Bix is a breakfast cereal manufactured by Sanitarium.

-In the 2019–20 season, Marsh took over the sponsorship for the competition.
-This followed Marsh & McLennan Companies' acquisition of JLT, which had sponsored the competition since 2017.
+In the 2019–20 season, Marsh & McLennan Companies took over the sponsorship for the competition.
+This followed Marsh & McLennan's acquisition of JLT, which had sponsored the competition since 2017.